 Doors.
-Please Touch 2018
+Please Touch

 The project’s objective is to promote the social and educational value of cultural heritage through an innovative approach to the heritage itself, based on multi-sensory experiences and in particular on touch, and focused primarily on the cultural and social inclusion of people with visual disabilities, in addition to multi-sensory museum paths usable by blind people.
 It is also an opportunity for Lebanon to be innovative at the level of art and become one of the few countries in the world to allow the experience of the tactile vision of art to everyone.

 "DOORS.
-PLEASE TOUCH" was inaugurated at the National Museum of Beirut on 29 October 2018.
-The inauguration took place in the presence of the Minister of Culture Dr. Ghattas Khoury, the Italian Ambassador to Lebanon Massimo Marotti, the President of the Omero Museum Aldo Grassini, and the Director of the National Museum Anne-Marie Afeiche.
+PLEASE TOUCH" (Prière de toucher) was inaugurated at the National Museum of Beirut on 29 October 2018 in the presence of the Minister of Culture Dr. Ghattas Khoury, the Italian Ambassador to Lebanon Massimo Marotti, the President of the Omero Museum Aldo Grassini, and the Director of the National Museum Anne-Marie Afeiche.
 The opening was launched with the choir of the Lebanese School for the Blind and Deaf (LSBD).
 Starting January 2019, the National Museum of Beirut and MACAM opened their doors for the first time for the blind & visually impaired.
 Since then, Red Oak has been organizing tactile guided tours for persons with disabilities with the collaboration of the Directorate General of Antiquities (DGA).

-3) informative material in Braille next to the selected art objects;
+- Informative material in Braille next to the selected art objects;